gordon-cs/gordon-360-api/README.md

 `api/profiles/:username` Get public profile info of a user with username `username` as a parameter.

 `api/profiles/role/:username` Get college role of a user with username `username` as a parameter --- College roles: super admin, faculty and staff, student and police.

+`api/profiles/Advisors/:username` Get advisor(s) info of a user with username `username` as a parameter.

 `api/profiles/Image/` Get profile image of the current logged in user.
 Image is stored in a base 64 string.